sbgn/sbgn.github.io/pages/about2.md

 <table>
     <tr>
         <td style="width:105px; text-align:left;"><img src="images/about/photo-overall.jpg" alt="Rupert Overall" width="100"/></td>
-        <td style="text-align:left; vertical-align:top; padding-left:1em;"><strong>Rupert Overall</strong>, PhD Student, Research Assistant at the University of Konstanz, Germany; invited as an Acting Editor in January 2019; a member of the SBGN Team; contributes to the work on the Process Description specification.</td>
+        <td style="text-align:left; vertical-align:top; padding-left:1em;"><strong>Rupert Overall</strong>, Senior Researcher at the Humboldt University of Berlin, Germany.
+Invited as an Acting Editor in January 2022.
+Developer of the Molecular Map of the Aging Neuron.
+Interested in contributing to preparing SBGN learning materials.</td>
     </tr>
     <tr>
         <td style="width:105px; text-align:left;"><img src="images/about/photo-borlinghaus.jpg" alt="Hanna Borlinghaus" width="100"/></td>
-        <td style="text-align:left; vertical-align:top; padding-left:1em;"><strong>Hanna Borlinghaus</strong>, PhD Student, Research Assistant at the University of Konstanz, Germany; invited as an Acting Editor in January 2019; a member of the SBGN Team; contributes to the work on the Process Description specification.</td>
+        <td style="text-align:left; vertical-align:top; padding-left:1em;"><strong>Hanna Borlinghaus</strong>, PhD Student, Research Assistant at the University of Konstanz, Germany.
+Invited as an Acting Editor in January 2019.
+A member of the SBGN Team.
+Contributed to the work on the Process Description specification.</td>
     </tr>
 </table>